aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 * In 1990 Bill Bratton was promoted to Chief of New York City's Transit Authority.
 He implemented what is thought to be one of the earliest and most significant policing strategies based on the "Broken Windows" hypothesis.
 He energetically prosecuted fare-dodging, graffitti, and other low level public transit related offenses.
 In 1993 when Rudy Guiliani was elected Mayor, Bill Bratton become the Chief of Police and brought his "Broken Windows" inspired policing strategy to the NYPD.
 The experience of New York City in the 1980s and 1990s is often used in empirical evaluations of the efficacy of "Broken Windows" policing because of these events.

+A Quick Point of Order:

+From now on when I used the term "Broken Windows" hypothesis or "Broken Windows" theory I am specifically referring to the ideas that vigorously policing and prosecuting low level crimes can produce declines in more serious crimes.
+I don't dispute Zimbrano's psychological construct that disorder breeds disorder.
+I do however dispute that this ideas means policing tactics centered on pursuing litterers and vagrants leads to reduction in the murder rate.

 ## Outline

 As both of my regular readers know, I like to provide the goals and highlights of every post up-front...that way nobody has to get halfway through a few thousand words before realize that they are not at interested in the topic/analysis at hand.